Julian Togelius

-Julian Togelius is an associate professor at the Department of Computer Science and Engineering at the New York University Tandon School of Engineering.
+Julian Togelius is a Computer Scientist and a Professor at the Department of Computer Science and Engineering at the New York University Tandon School of Engineering.Where he direct the Game innovation labs.His research concerns artificial intelligence and games, including procedural content generation, player modelling and game playing.

 Career

-Togelius holds a BA from Lund University, an MSc from the University of Sussex, and a PhD from the University of Essex.

-He was an associate professor at the Center for Computer Games Research, IT University of Copenhagen before moving to NYU.
+Togelius earned a BA in theoretical philosophy from Lund University in 2001, an MSc from the University of Sussex in 2003, and a PhD from the University of Essex in 2007.He was an associate professor at the Center for Computer Games Research, IT University of Copenhagen, before joining NYU.

-Togelius is the editor in chief of the IEEE Transactions on Games journal.
-He is also, with Georgios N. Yannakakis, the co-author of the Artificial Intelligence and Games textbook and the co-organiser of the Artificial Intelligence and Games Summer School series.

-Togelius co-edited the book Procedural Content Generation Book for games.
+Togelius was the editor-in-chief of the journal IEEE Transactions on Games from 2018 to 2021.With Georgios N. Yannakakis he co-authored the textbook Artificial Intelligence and Games, published by Springer in 2018, with a second edition in 2025, and he co-organises the International Summer School on AI and Games, held annually since 2018.
+He also co-edited Procedural Content Generation in Games.

+In 2019, Togelius published Playing Smart: On Games, Intelligence, and Artificial Intelligence with MIT Press, which was reviewed in Engineering & Technology, and in 2024 Artificial General Intelligence in the MIT Press Essential Knowledge series.

 Research

 Togelius was described by Kenneth O. Stanley as one of "the world's most accomplished experts at the intersection of games and AI".
 His research has appeared in media such as New Scientist, and Le Monde, The Verge, The Economist, and the MIT Technology Review.